+If you do well in the testing stage, and your CV / application form impress the recruiters, the next step is usually a telephone interview.
+The telephone interview is quicker and more convenient for both you and the interviewer.
+However, they can be a challenge since neither party can see the other, so the usual visual clues are absent.
 If you are unable to participate in a telephone interview as a result of your disability, or are likely to find it difficult, you should inform the recruiter of this.
 The telephone interview may be replaced by a face-to-face interview.

 In addition to thinking about the main points that you want to convey, your additional preparation may include: researching the firm, reading recent press articles and thinking about any questions that you may have for the interviewer.

 - Ensure that the recruiter has the correct telephone number on which to contact you.

 - Use a quiet room with good phone reception and, if using a mobile phone, with no background noise and where you will not be interrupted.

 - If you are using your mobile phone, make sure you have reception and that the battery is fully charged.